padro89/snakemake-workflow-cnag/README.md

 - In the config file one specifies the method to use, and several `get_output_` functions get the correct output according to the config file.
 - Rules are idnented in if statements so there's no conflict between them.
 - There is a huge difference between limma findings and DESeq2 findings in the same project.
 I will try to manually filter the DESeq2 genes, see if there are outliers in the heatmap, and see if there is any similarity between the FGSEA from both projects.

+#### DuplicateCorrelations

+- In case blocking for a variable is preferred, and after using `voom`, the `duplicateCorrelations()` function can be used for blocking and `voom` ran again afterwards.
+This provides new weights for the regression fit.
+- I can use a simple `if(is.null(snakemake@config$blocking)){usual path} else {duplicate...}` in the limma script.
+If this path is used, I should print it onscreen to warn the user (in case it left it accidentally).

 ### Implement the option to create a "Materials and Methods" file